evansde77/cirrus/README.md

  * wait_on_ci_interval - Interval to poll status in seconds, defaults to 2 seconds
  * github_context_string - The github context to update status for if update_github_context is True  Eg: continuous-integration/travis-ci
  * update_github_context - An alternative to waiting on CI, you can simply flip the status for a context to success if eg you have protected branches without a CI build to wait for.
 Requires a context to be provided via the github_context_string setting
+ * push_retry_attempts - Optional number of attempts to try to push during merge
+ * push_retry_cooloff - Optional time to wait between retries in seconds

 Example: